 Same as MVS 3300.
 This course provides an overview of American public policy towards military veterans.
 Students will research, design, and propose policy changes using various written products and presentations.

 SOC 4040 Survey Research Practicum for Sociology: 3 semester hours

-Prerequisite: Junior standing, SOC 3230, college-level statistics course, and consent of instructor.
-The execution of a sample survey, including establishing study objectives, sampling, questionnaire construction, interviewing, coding, data analysis, and presentation of results.
-May be repeated provided the course topic is different.
+Prerequisites: SOC 3220 or consent of instructor.
+This course focuses on the execution of a sample survey, including establishing study objectives, sampling, constructing a questionnaire, interviewing, coding, data analysis, and presenting the results.

 SOC 4100 Introduction to Feminist and Gender Theory: 3 semester hours